Leon-Ray/Naive-Bayes/README.md

 This script produces the actual predicated classifications rather than the probabilities of each class label, which is the Kaggle submission format.

+The submission scored in the [top 3rd of all submissions](https://www.kaggle.com/c/sf-crime/leaderboard), which seems pretty good given the simplicity of the algorithm.

 Author
 ------
 Leon Raykin